Best memory cards for Amazon Fire Tablet 2023

 Ultra rugged

-Then again, if you know you have a lot of movies and games to store, you might need something more substantial.
-In that case, we'd recommend splurging for the SanDisk Ultra 200GB MicroSD Card.
+On the other hand, if you have a lot of movies and games to store, you might need something a bit more substantial.
+In that case, we'd recommend splurging for the SanDisk Ultra 256GB MicroSD Card.
 If you need even more storage, then there are good microSD card options that offer 512GB or even 1TB of storage in the list above.

-What those figures and numbers on microSD cards mean
+What do those figures and numbers on microSD cards mean?

 - A1 / A2 / A3: The A Performance class basically indicates the level of performance a microSD card will deliver when running applications off of it.
 If your microSD card lacks A1, A2, or A3, it won't be able to store and run apps.
 The fastest class is A3, followed by A2 which is slower, and then A1 which is the slowest rank.